Myastr0/mk-notes/docs/docs/advanced-guides/cli-commands.md

 ### Optional Options

 - `-c, --clean`: Clean sync mode - **WARNING: removes ALL existing content** from the destination page before syncing, including any manually added content or blocks not created by mk-notes.
 This prevents duplicate content when repeatedly syncing to the same destination, but will delete any custom content you've added to the page.
+- `-l, --lock`: Lock the Notion page after syncing to prevent further editing.
+This is useful when you want to preserve the synchronized content and prevent accidental modifications.

 ### Examples